OptimalBits/redbird/README.md

 This light weight package includes everything you need for easy reverse routing of your applications.
 Great for routing many applications from different domains in one single host.

+Why?
+====

+Because http-proxy is great byt using directly is cumbersome and error prone.
+With redbird you get a complete easy to use dynamic reverse proxy with the speed and robustness of http-proxy.

 Manual routing example
 ======================